microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ### FHIR search responses

 When a search request is successful, you’ll receive a JSON FHIR `Bundle` response containing the Resource(s) returned from the search.
 The `Bundle` Resource in FHIR supports [paging](https://hl7.org/fhir/bundle.html#notes) and many other methods of managing search results.
-If the search request fails, you’ll find the error details in the `"OperationOutcome"` part of the response.
+If the search request fails, you’ll find the error details in the `"OperationOutcome"` field inside the `Bundle`.

 ## Common Search Parameters